bigmine/bigmine17/index.md

 image:
   feature: sf.png
 ---
-Proceedings are going to be published as a volume of the [*JMLR Workshop and Conference Proceedings*](http://jmlr.org/proceedings/).
+Proceedings will be published as a volume of the [*JMLR Workshop and Conference Proceedings*](http://jmlr.org/proceedings/).

 **5th International Workshop on Big Data, Streams and Heterogeneous Source Mining: Algorithms, Systems, Programming Models and Applications**

+A preliminary [schedule](schedule.html) is now available.

 [KDD 2016](http://jmlr.org/proceedings/), August 14, San Francisco